adamgibbons/guru/README.md

-spaced-repetition-learning
+Guru
 ==========================

-Implements SuperMemo-2, a spaced repetition algorithm that optimizes learning based on assigning difficulty levels to paried associates.
+Implements SuperMemo-2, a **spaced repetition algorithm** that optimizes learning based on assigning difficulty levels to paried associates.